You’re not alone if you’re juggling credit card balances but dreaming of a new home. Many buyers wonder if debt will block their mortgage approval.

-Per the latest numbers from Debt.org, the average American household carried $5,315 worth of credit card debt in the fourth quarter of 2020.
-With numbers like those, it’s no surprise that many would-be-homebuyers wonder, “Can you buy a house with credit card debt?”
+According to the latest numbers from the Federal Reserve Bank of St. Louis, the average American household carried $6,065 worth of credit card debt in 2024.
+Given these numbers, it’s no surprise that many would-be homebuyers wonder, “Can you buy a house with credit card debt?”

 The short answer is, yes, it is possible to buy a house with existing debt.
-However, you should know that your debt will have an impact on your home-buying power.
-Keep reading to learn more about how having credit card debt will affect your ability to get a mortgage and what you can do to put yourself in the best position possible to buy a home.
+However, you should know that your debt will impact your home-buying power.
+Keep reading to learn more about how having credit card debt will affect your ability to get a mortgage and how you can put yourself in the best position possible to buy a home.

 How does credit card debt affect getting a mortgage?